-'A highly engaging guided tour through the frontiers of what science knows about how the brain works, how to extend its power and how to fix it when its broken.' - David Gillespie, author of Sweet Poison and Teen Brain
+'A highly engaging guided tour through the frontiers of what science knows about how the brain works, how to extend its power and how to fix it when it's broken.' - David Gillespie, author of Sweet Poison and Teen Brain

 'Tan Le writes with optimism and compassion about the extraordinary evolution of brain technology.
 Totally inspiring!' - Wendy McCarthy AO

-Technology now allows us to unlock the extraordinary potential of the human brain in ways we never dreamt were possible.
+Technology now allows us to unlock the amazing potential of the human brain in ways we never dreamt were possible.
 Join award-winning inventor and entrepreneur Tan Le as she criss-crosses the globe, introducing the brilliant neurotech innovators and neuroscientists at the frontiers of brain enhancement.

 The NeuroGeneration offers an exciting glimpse into the new brain technologies that sound like science fiction, but are quickly becoming reality.
-They can enhance our ability to focus and learn, restore lost memories, improve our health, and offer life changing assistance for people with disabilities.
+They can enhance our ability to focus and learn, restore lost memories, improve our health, and offer life-changing assistance for people with disabilities.

 For anyone working in business, marketing, health, psychology, education, or sport, The NeuroGeneration reveals the extraordinary opportunities that lie before us over the next decade.